Rockstar Career Moms

 I could function well for most of the day with my first pregnancy and didn’t feel I needed to tell my manager before the 12-week mark.
 I was a basket case with my second pregnancy.
 I was so sick I kept an empty trash can by my desk just in case I couldn’t make it to the bathroom in time.

 I had to tell my manager I was pregnant soon after I found out I was expecting.
-I needed the support. - Are you in a key leadership position within your company?
+I needed the support.

 You may need to start planning early to make necessary adjustments that are needed while pregnant and on maternity leave.